adisuyash/kym-finance/GETTING_STARTED.md

 // In Redeem section
 1. View accumulated yield from YT tokens
 2. Click "Claim Yield" to harvest
-3. Redeem PT + YT back to wU2U at maturity
+3. Redeem PT + YT back to wETH at maturity
 ```

 ## Development & Testing